-Pursuant to the terms of the External Communication Policy, Alaris has formed a Disclosure Committee comprised of the CEO, the CFO and the Chief Legal Officer and Corporate Secretary.
+Pursuant to the terms of the External Communication Policy, Alaris has formed a Disclosure Committee comprised of the CEO, the CFO, and the Chief Legal Officer and Corporate Secretary and such other members of Management as determined appropriately by the foregoing Officers.
 This Disclosure Committee is responsible for reviewing all annual and interim filings, corporate presentations and marketing materials, and ensuring the timely public release of material information relating to Alaris.
 The CEO, together with the CFO, makes the final determination as to what information is material and must be publicly disclosed.

 Alaris seeks to communicate with its shareholders and other stakeholders through a variety of channels, including the annual report, information circular, quarterly reports, annual information form, news releases, and website.
 Shareholder feedback is received through meetings with institutional shareholders.
 Feedback from retail shareholders is generally received by e-mail or telephone.
-Shareholder concerns are addressed promptly by Alaris' Investor Relations Manager.
+Shareholder concerns are addressed promptly by Alaris' Vice President, Investor Relations or other members of Management.
 Wherever possible, appropriate changes are made in response to these concerns.
-Page 41 of the Information Circular contains the contact details for shareholders who wish to communicate directly with the Board.
+Page 49 of the Information Circular contains the contact details for shareholders who wish to communicate directly with the Board.
 The Board believes these practices reflect best practices in shareholder engagement.

-SCHEDULE 2- DESCRIPTION OF CAPITAL STRUCTURE
+SCHEDULE 2 - DESCRIPTION OF CAPITAL STRUCTURE

-Alaris is authorized to issue an unlimited number of Common Shares and Non-Voting Shares for unlimited consideration.
-As of the Record Date, 36,481,247 Common Shares and no Non-Voting Shares were outstanding as fully paid and non-assessable.
-In addition, as of the date hereof, there were stock options outstanding to acquire 2,242,364 Common Shares pursuant to the Option Plan, and there were restricted share units outstanding entitling the holders thereof to receive an aggregate of 291,651 Common Shares pursuant to the RSU Plan upon the satisfaction of certain vesting criteria.
+Alaris is authorized to issue an unlimited number of Shares and Non-Voting Shares for unlimited consideration.
+As of the Record Date, 36,496,247 Shares and no Non-Voting Shares were outstanding as fully paid and non-assessable.
+In addition, as of the date hereof, there were stock options outstanding to acquire 2,242,364 Shares pursuant to the Option Plan, and there were RSUs outstanding entitling the holders thereof to receive an aggregate of 276,651 Shares pursuant to the RSU Plan upon the satisfaction of certain vesting criteria.

-The following describes the material provisions of our Common Shares:
+The following describes the material provisions of our Shares:

-- a) Each Common Share carries the right to attend at Shareholder meetings and to one vote on each resolution voted on at a Shareholders' meeting; - b) holders of Common Shares are entitled to receive dividends when declared by the Board.
-However, no dividend may be declared on the Common Shares unless the same dividend is also declared concurrently on the Non-Voting Shares; - c) in the event of liquidation, dissolution or winding-up, or any other distribution of our assets among our Shareholders, holders of Common Shares are entitled to share rateably in such assets as are available for distribution; and - d) The Common Shares also contain certain provisions designed to ensure that Alaris complies with applicable U.S. securities laws, including a restriction on treasury issuances to persons located in the United States or that are U.S. Persons that are not Qualified U.S. Purchasers.
+- a) Each Share carries the right to attend at Shareholder meetings and to one vote on each resolution voted on at a Shareholders' meeting; - b) holders of Shares are entitled to receive dividends when declared by the Board.
+However, no dividend may be declared on the Shares unless the same dividend is also declared concurrently on the Non-Voting Shares; - c) in the event of liquidation, dissolution or winding-up, or any other distribution of our assets among our Shareholders, holders of Shares are entitled to share rateably in such assets as are available for distribution; and - d) The Shares also contain certain provisions designed to ensure that Alaris complies with applicable U.S. securities laws, including a restriction on treasury issuances to persons located in the United States or that are U.S. Persons that are not Qualified U.S. Purchasers.
 See "Schedule 4 Ownership and Transfer Restrictions".
 A full copy of the terms of the Common Shares is available on the Company's SEDAR profile at www.sedar.com.

-SCHEDULE 3- BOARD OF DIRECTORS MANDATE
+SCHEDULE 3 - BOARD OF DIRECTORS MANDATE